 Susan Ryerson

-Those who offer bread and wine for our weekly Eucharist enable us to commemorate Jesus’s last supper with his disciples.
+Members contribute bread and wine for our weekly.
 Members of the congregation may offer bread and wine in honor of a loved one or to celebrate a special event.

 Bread and Wine Coordinators